Eden Autopro Tech Question on Your Drive ShaftJan 29th, 2017

 I’m Doug.
 A few years ago I was driving my ’85 powder blue Dodge Ramcharger with about 130,000 kilometeres on it.
 I was going up a hill in Port Moody and heard a noise like a tin can rolling down the road.
 I looked back and saw my drive shaft bouncing down the hill.
 I put it in four wheel drive and drove to my Port Moody mechanic to get it fixed.

 What could I have done to prevent that?

 Now that’s quite a story.
 Doug was fortunate that his vehicle had a part-time four wheel drive system that would let him get home without a rear drive shaft.

 This “case of the missing drive shaft” highlights the need for regular inspections.
-Now most Port Moody drivers are familiar with recommendations for preventive maintenance services like oil changes and coolant replacement.
+Now most drivers are familiar with recommendations for preventive maintenance services like oil changes and coolant replacement.
 What you may not know is that there are also recommendations for inspections at various intervals.

-By the time a vehicle gets 80,000 miles on it like Doug had, the owner’s manual would have called for an inspection of things like the suspension, brakes – and the drive line.
+By the time a vehicle gets 130,000 kilometers on it like Doug had, the owner’s manual would have called for an inspection of things like the suspension, brakes – and the drive line.
 Chances are that such an inspection at Eden Autopro would have revealed early signs of a worn u-joint and Doug could have had it fixed before his drive shaft went rattling down the road.

 Ask your Eden Autopro service advisor about the inspections your vehicle should have.

 Stop by or give us a call.

 2625a St Johns St